Clepalitto/Clepalitto/README.md

-- I am currently working on a Git client
+- I am currently programming ...

 > Did You Know ?
 > Compiled languages (like C++ or C) are more energy efficient and ecologic 🌍 than interpreted languages.